Robpol86/robpol86.com/docs/posts/2025/2025-02-10-truenas-scale-aiffro-runbook.md

 ## 2.0.0 Configure TrueNAS

-This section will cover all relevant TrueNAS settings and Samba shares.
+This section will cover all relevant TrueNAS settings, creating pools and datasets, and setting up the Samba shares.

 ### 2.1.0 Console Setup